Expansivity theory and Sendov's conjecture: Calculus on tuples on tuples of polynomials

-\begin{remark} The property $(ii)$ in Theorem \ref{differentiation} tells us in partiular that, a derivative of any constant multiple of a tuple can be controlled by the derivatives of the tuple with entries the dilates of the original tuple. \end{remark}
+The property $(ii)$ of Theorem \ref{differentiation} suggests that a derivative of any constant multiple of a tuple of polynomials can be controlled by the derivatives of the tuple with entries that dilate the original tuple.